Sunday, June 30, 2024

 -

-- These early bright, massive stars pumped out torrents of ultraviolet light, which transformed surrounding gas from opaque to transparent by ionizing the atoms, removing electrons from their nuclei.
+- These bright, massive stars pumped out torrents of ultraviolet light, which transformed surrounding gas from opaque to transparent by ionizing the atoms, removing electrons from their nuclei.
 Since these early galaxies had such a large population of hot, massive stars, they may have been the main driver of the reionization process.
 The later reuniting of the electrons and nuclei produces the distinctively strong emission lines.

 -